Freguglia/ggfocus/README.md

 Introduction
 ------------

+In data analysis, one may want to visualize data for a specific subgroup of observations.
+Simply filtering out observations that do not belong to the subgroup may take the information out of context.
+Therefore, it is necessary to have tools that allow the analyst to draw attention (focus) on that subgroup within the complete relevant information available.

-Many times during data analysis, one may want to visualize data for a specific subgroup of observations.
-While ggplot is great for data visualization in general, constructing graphics that focus on those subgroups may need very troublesome manipulation of data and graphical scales (for example colors), i.e. setting low alpha for unimportant observations, coloring things in a way that highlights the focus subgroup, etc.
+While `ggplot2` is a great tool for data visualization in general, constructing graphics that focus on those subgroups may need very troublesome manipulation of data and graphical scales (for example colors) together, i.e. setting low alpha for unimportant observations, coloring things in a way that highlights the focused subgroup, etc.

-**ggfocus** allows you to build graphics that focus on those specific subgroups by doing the scale manipulation automatically while keeping all the flexibility from ggplot.
-The idea behind this approach is from [this](https://github.com/tidyverse/ggplot2/issues/2627) issue from tidyverse/ggplot2.
+`ggfocus` allows you to build graphics that focus on those specific subgroups by doing the scale manipulation automatically while keeping all the flexibility from `ggplot.` The idea behind this package is from [this](https://github.com/tidyverse/ggplot2/issues/2627) issue from `tidyverse/ggplot2`.

 Installing ggfocus
 ------------------